Shellywell123/Grind-Boy.gb/README.md

 GB studio is used to manage assets/scenes/menus and modifying the engine code written in C for the actual mechanics.

 The current vision of the game is to create a somewhat realistic 2D skateboarding game focussing on the aestetics of the animations and controls.
-With hopes allowing te player to endlessly roll through iconic skatespots doing satisfying grinds and flip tricks.
+With hopes allowing the player to endlessly roll through iconic skatespots doing satisfying grinds and flip tricks.
 Unfortunately I am in a constant battle with the sprite animation limit of the game boy, which is the main restraint for adding more tricks/animations to the game.

 The early beta version of Grind Boy was more arcade themed using a smaller sprite and mario-like controls.
 Allowing the player to progress though a timeline of levels by jumping into the screens of various retro Nintendo consoles, with retro styled maps (mario-bros/tetris/pacman) that can be found in the assets folder.
 I may reuse them as a easteregg.